-There are many different ways that deafblind people communicate, rather than one standard method.
+There are many different ways that people who are deafblind communicate, rather than one standard method.
 The way that you communicate is likely to depend on your personal preference and whether you have acquired your sensory loss or whether you were born with it.
 Many people who become deafblind over time prefer to adapt the way they are used to communicating, rather than learning a new method.

 Only 7% of communication is verbal, so we rely heavily on body language and tone of voice to gather additional information.
 Facial expressions, hand gestures, body language and vocal variety give us much more information than words alone.